London Buses route 129: Operation

 The route operates at a frequency of a bus every eight minutes on weekdays, every 10 minutes on Saturdays and every 12 minutes during the evenings and on Sundays.

 Like all bus services using the Silvertown Tunnel, the service is operated using zero emission battery electric buses.
-The service will be free to use for all passengers until at least April 2026.
+Originally, the service was to be free to use for all passengers until at least April 2026.
+In February 2026, this was extended by a further seven weeks with free travel applying until the end of 26 May 2026.

 Previous route 129

 The route number 129 was previously used for a service running between Claybury Broadway and Becontree Heath.
 This service was withdrawn on 26 June 2004, being replaced by sections of routes 128 and 150.